eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/xtypesExtensions.rst

 This XTypes QoS Policy states which data representations will be used by the DataWriters and DataReaders.

-The DataWriters offered a single data representation that will be used to communicate with the DataReaders matched.
+The DataWriters offer a single data representation that will be used to communicate with the matched DataReaders.
-The DataReaders can request one or more data representations and in order to have communication with the DataWriter, the offered data representation need to be contained within the DataReader sequence.
+The DataReaders can request one or more data representations and in order to have communication with the DataWriter, the offered data representation needs to be contained within the DataReader request.

 List of QoS Policy data members: